Bear Pass 1509

 Trail Overview

 Bear Pass was most likely named for the black bears that inhabit this area.
 Bears have been spotted along this route, so take precautions when entering.
 Bear Pass is located in the 1.6-million-acre Willamette National Forest in Central Oregon.
 As you travel down this road, you will see scenic views of Mount Jefferson, Three Sisters, Mount Bachelor, and the Cascade Mountain Range.
 This route is an easy gravel road.
 There are areas with rocks in the road, narrow areas due to fallen trees, and trees that overhang the road.
-Dispersed camping is found all along this drive, is first come first serve, and is primitive with no running water or restrooms.
+Dispersed camping is found all along this drive.
+It's first come, first served, and is primitive with no running water or restrooms.
 Cell phone service is attainable but very limited in the WNF.
 The WNF has over 300 species of fish and wildlife, including the northern spotted owl, deer, bald eagle, Chinook salmon, bull trout, black bear, cougar, southern red-backed vole, elk, and wolverine.
 Douglas-fir is the main tree species in this forest and is a viable resource for this area.
 Many of the trails in this forest are old logging roads so there is plenty of free firewood that can be collected and used for personal use, but this requires a permit from the US Forest Service.
 About halfway through this trail, you will come to the Gold Hill Trailhead which is a 3.8-mile hiking, biking, and horseback riding trail.
 There is a parking area, well-labeled signs, and a map.
 Tibbitts Trailhead can be found by accessing the spur trail 1509877 which is clearly marked with a hiking sign off Bear Pass.
 Tidbits South takes you on a 1.3-mile hike to the Tidbits Mountain which sits at an elevation of 5,115 feet.
 This trail is best enjoyed during the late spring, summer, and early fall.
 The winter brings a lot of snow which closes most of the roads to vehicle traffic.

 Photos of Bear Pass 1509